dennisppaul/umfeld-arduino/README.md

 PS note the character of this project is that features will be added as they are needed. it might partly replicate but not fully emulate the original [Processing.org](https://processing.org) environment.

 see [DOCUMENTATION](documentation/DOCUMENTATION.md) for usage information and [examples](https://github.com/dennisppaul/umfeld-examples) for applications.

-some relevant *Umfeld* repositories are:

-- [Umfeld](https://github.com/dennisppaul/umfeld) :: this repository, containing the *Umfeld* library
-- [Umfeld Example](https://github.com/dennisppaul/umfeld-examples) :: a repository containing all the examples
-- [Umfeld Libraries](https://github.com/dennisppaul/umfeld-libraries) :: a repository containing some libraries ( e.g Dear ImGui ) to extend *Umfeld*
-- [Umfeld Arduino](https://github.com/dennisppaul/umfeld-arduino) :: an ( experimental ) *board definition* to run *Umfeld* applications from Arduino IDE or `arduino-cli`

 ## Credits